fmidev/smartmet-server/README.md

 </table>

 ## Licence
 The server is published with MIT-license.
-See [license](../../LICENCE)

 ## How to contribute
 Found a bug?
 Want to implement a new feature?
 Your contribution is very welcome!